Closing the Loop: A Framework for Trustworthy Machine Learning in Power Systems: Overcoming Machine Learning Challenges: Integrating Solutions into a Workflow

 \subsection{Neural network verification and performance assessment}

 Verifying the performance of NN-based ML models has become an increasingly important subfield of AI research; an excellent overview is provided in~\cite{Xiang:2018}.
-In this subfield, researchers have predominantly focused in the past on quantifying the so-called adversarial robustness of a NN~\cite{Xiang:2018}; such methods, however, cannot offer rigorous guarantees for NN performance.
+In this subfield, researchers have predominantly focused in the past on quantifying the so-called adversarial robustness of a NN~\cite{Xiang:2018}, other approaches attempt to quantify uncertainty through algorithms using conformal predictions as introduced by Vovk et al. \cite{vovk_algorithmic_2005} and extended in \cite{tibshirani_conformal_2019}; such methods, however, cannot offer rigorous guarantees for NN performance.
 In safety-critical applications, stronger guarantees are often desired, potentially across the global operating region.

 To generate provable robustness and worst-case performance guarantees, researchers have developed methods which transform the NN mapping into an equivalent set of optimization-based constraints.
 Such methods have utilized convex relaxations of activation functions and Lagrangians, norm-bounding, and abstract interpretations~\cite{Wong:2018,Dvijotham:2018,Dathathri:2020,Fazlyab:2020,Dvijotham:2020,Mirman:2018,Gehr:2018,Weng:2018,Zhang:2018,Hein:2017,Wang3:2018}.
 In the field of Reinforcement Learning (RL), researchers have also focused on training agents which are safe by design (i.e., “safe RL”)~\cite{Garcia:2015}, via e.g., learning control policies based on Lyapunov design principles~\cite{Berkenkamp:2017} and reachability analysis~\cite{Gillula:2012}.
 Such methods can suffer from (i) learning suboptimal control policies and (ii) an inability to provide guarantees against all possible contingencies~\cite{Xiang:2018}.